Myths about Siberians

 Myth – All Siberians are hypoallergenic.

 Siberian Research has compiled test data from over 300 samples of Siberian saliva and fur.
-About half of the Siberians tested have allegen levels lower than normal street cats.
+About half of the Siberians tested have allergen levels lower than normal street cats.
 Some Siberians had exceptionally low allergen levels, and can be placed in homes with severe cat allergies.
 Other Siberians had very high allergen levels that caused severe reactions in families with feline allergies.

 Myth – Siberians produce no Fel-d1 allergen